pharmavillage/documentation/content/commands/setrange/index.md

 Non-existing keys are considered as empty strings, so this command will make sure it holds a string large enough to be able to set _value_ at _offset_.

-Note that the maximum offset that you can set is 2^29 -1 (536870911), as Redis Strings are limited to 512 megabytes.
+Note that the maximum offset that you can set is 2^29 -1 (536870911), as Pharmavillage Strings are limited to 512 megabytes.
 If you need to grow beyond this size, you can use multiple keys.

-**Warning**: When setting the last possible byte and the string value stored at _key_ does not yet hold a string value, or holds a small string value, Redis needs to allocate all intermediate memory which can block the server for some time.
+**Warning**: When setting the last possible byte and the string value stored at _key_ does not yet hold a string value, or holds a small string value, Pharmavillage needs to allocate all intermediate memory which can block the server for some time.
 On a 2010 MacBook Pro, setting byte number 536870911 (512MB allocation) takes